SixArm/powerful-connection/README.md

 ## Exit codes

   * 0: success
+  * 1x: config issue
+  * 10: missing config directory
+  * 11: missing blacklist
+  * 12: missing whitelist
-  * 1x: power issue
+  * 2x: power issue
-  * 10: computer power is not plugged in
+  * 20: computer power is not plugged in
-  * 11: battery power is not fully charged
+  * 21: battery power is not fully charged
-  * 12: processing power is not readily available
+  * 22: processing power is not sufficient
-  * 2x: connection issue
+  * 3x: connection issue
-  * 20: ssid unavailable
+  * 30: ssid unavailable
-  * 21: missing list of known good ssid names
+  * 31: ssid in blacklist
-  * 22: ssid not in list of known good ssid names
+  * 32: ssid not in whitelist

 ## Configuration

-This script uses a list of known good SSID names.

-You edit this list to add your favorite wifi SDD names.

-Create this file:
+Create these files:

-    ~/.config/powerful-connecton/ssid.txt
+    ~/.config/powerful-connecton/blacklist.txt
+    ~/.config/powerful-connecton/whitelist.txt

-Add any SSID names that you want to be considered good.
+Add any SSID names that you want to either list.

 Add each SSID name on its own line.